lizhanmit/learning-notes/spark-note/spark-note.md

 - When querying a small “hot” dataset.
 - Cache for iterative algorithm like PageRank.
 - Generally, **DO NOT** use for input data as input data is too large.
+- Likely to be referenced by multiple actions.
+- Relatively small compared to the amount of memory/disk.
+- Expensive to regenerate.

 #### Storage Level